 Check the fit.
-Simply cup both hands tightly over your ears.
+Cup both hands tightly over your ears.
 You want outside noise to sound the same as having your ears cupped as without.
 So, if the noise sounds much more muffled with your hands in place, you probably don’t have them fitting properly.
 Take the earplugs out and try again until you have a good seal.

 Which Ear Plugs Are Best for Me?

-For smaller ear canals (typically this is females) we recommend Macks Slimfit soft foam plugs or Macks Dreamgirl soft foam earplugs.
-The Slimfit is a slightly smaller thinner and more tapered design than the Dreamgirl.
+For smaller ear canals (typically, this is females), we recommend Macks Slimfit soft foam plugs or Macks Dreamgirl soft foam earplugs.
+The Slimfit is a slightly smaller, thinner, and more tapered design than the Dreamgirl.
 Both the Slimfit and the Dreamgirl have a high noise reduction rating.